 Some insurance policies in Australia are required by law.
 For example, if you have employees, workers compensation insurance is a must.

-And if you have a car or multiple cars for your business, third party personal injury insurance — aka Compulsory Third Party (CTP) Insurance, or Motor Accident Injuries (MAI) Insurance in the ACT — is also not optional.
+If you have a car or multiple cars for your business, Compulsory Third Party (CTP) Insurance and ACT Motor Accident Injuries (MAI) Insurance — is also not optional.

 Laws covering CTP Insurance vary according to your state or territory but in some cases, you’ll need to organise your own CTP direct with an insurer.